-I forge and sculpt jewelry to make organic, sometimes asymmetrical, always one-of-a-kind pieces – using a variety of metals, wood, and gemstones/vintage glass.
-I have created custom work, including wedding rings, anniversary bands, and commemorative pieces.
-Each custom piece created tells a story of the wearer(s) and materials.
+I make organic, sometimes asymmetrical, always one-of-a-kind pieces – using a variety of metals, wood, and gemstones/vintage glass.
+I also create custom work, including wedding rings, anniversary bands, and commemorative pieces.
+Each custom piece I make tells a story of the wearer(s) and materials.
 Some of my favorite moments are when a piece of jewelry finds its owner, or a collaboratively-designed custom piece is worn for the first time.

 “ORGANICS” LOST WAX CASTING – I sculpt a piece out of jeweler’s wax, then create a negative impression mold out of investment plaster.
 Then, I cast molten sterling silver into the mold; which destroys the mold – so each piece is unique.
 I am inspired by organic shapes, such as vines or roots to create asymmetrical and layered pieces; sometimes adding gemstones, vintage glass (usually from the 1950s era, which have deeper colors and interesting shapes), or gold for color or a mixed-metal look.

 “WAVES” – Each element is hand forged, setting unusual semiprecious cabochons in settings that have a “wave” motif – usually as a “hidden” part of the back of a pendant, or the swirl of the bail or band of a ring.
 This makes my “Waves” pieces 2-sided, with detail within the metal housing the polished stone.

 “COILS” – These clean, simple pieces use an industrial-inspired coil motif on the pendants and earrings – usually brass, copper, or sterling silver (or a combination of each).

 I am also a professional actor, having performed in both in film and theater in Chicago since the 1990s.
 Chicago’s arts community cannot be beat!